 But a business card can also tell someone how to perceive you and your company.

 Does it really matter how the card looks, is it only the details written on it that matter?

-Here at Kimberley Jane design, we believe the design counts as well!
+Here at Squibble, we believe the design counts as well!
 A sleek and simple business card that delivers the necessary details with elegance is surely better than a plain card or an over complicated card.